douggeng/Sleek-Customer-Relationship-Manager/README.md

 * Utilizing flask.
 * Working with 2 tables to connect user_ids with their data.
-* Practed new libraries to allow emailing.
+* Practiced new libraries to allow emailing.

 ## What I want to improve/add